-Marie Curie Career development Fellow (MSCA-IF)
+Marie Curie Career Development Fellow (MSCA-IF)

 Marie SkŁodowska-Curie Actions, Individual Fellowships, H2020-MSCA-IF-2016, European Commision

-Project Title: Unraveling the mechanism of Ubiquitin dependent and independent protein degradation by Proteasomes: A mechanistic approach.
+Project Title: Unraveling the mechanism of Ubiquitin-dependent and independent protein degradation by Proteasomes: A mechanistic approach.

-The Ubiquitin Proteasome System (USP) is the major machinery in eukaryotic cells for clearing the mess of old, unused or damage proteins in a highly regulatory fashion.
+The Ubiquitin Proteasome System (USP) is the central machinery in eukaryotic cells for clearing the mess of old, unused or damaged proteins in a highly regulatory fashion.
 Many reports addressed; how ubiquitin chain length, linkage type and its susceptibility to deubiquitinases affect substrates processing by 26S proteasome.
 However, the precise ubiquitination requirements for substrate degradation by proteasome remain ambiguous.
-In order to solve this riddle, we carefully synthesized a set of K48-linked polyUb-globin conjugates differing in ubiquitin chain length, position and susceptiblity to deubiquitinases.
+In order to solve this riddle, we carefully synthesized a set of K48-linked polyUb-globin conjugates differing in ubiquitin chain length, position and susceptibility to deubiquitinases.
 By studying the fate of each substrate incubated with 26S proteasomes isolated from human tissue, and monitoring products generated we concluded (1) the cleavage of the proximal isopeptide bond is not a prerequisite for proteasomal degradation; (2) by overcoming trimming at the proteasome, tetraUb is a fundamentally different signal than shorter chains, and (3) the tetra-ubiquitin chain can be degraded with the substrate.

-Proteins targeted for degradation are either ubiquitinated or non-ubiquitinated; however, in either case they are processed in the 20S proteasome core, cleaved into small peptides and released.
+Proteins targeted for degradation are either ubiquitinated or non-ubiquitinated; however, they are processed in the 20S proteasome core, cleaved into small peptides and released.
 Some peptides escape further hydrolysis and are loaded onto MHC class I as a “self” signal to CD8-T-cells.
 Therefore, the cleavage specificity by proteasomes consequently determines efficiency of the immune response.
 However, it is still unclear how ubiquitination affects substrate processivity by different specifies of proteasomes which was the main focus of our current study.
 By choosing an unstructured substrate, we could compare proteolytic outcomes from different human proteasome species (20S and 26S) of highly homogenous synthetic non-ubiquitinated and ubiquitinated conjugates.
 Furthermore, we are trying to recapitulate this phenomenon in cellular model systems that mimic pathological conditions.